 The most popular extinguisher material is dry chemical foam or powder, typically made of sodium bicarbonate (normal baking soda), potassium bicarbonate (nearly identical to baking soda), or monoammonium phosphate.
 Baking soda starts to decompose at only 158 degrees Fahrenheit (70 degrees Celsius), and when it decomposes, it releases carbon dioxide.
 The carbon dioxide, along with the insulation of the foam, works to smother the fire.

 Most fire extinguishers contain a fairly small amount of fire-suppressant material -- you can use it all up in a matter of seconds.
 For this reason, extinguishers are only effective on relatively small, contained fires.
 To put out a larger fire, you need much bigger equipment -- a fire engine, for example -- and the professionals who know how to use it.
 But for the dangerous flames that can pop up in your house, a fire extinguisher is an invaluable lifesaver.

-To learn more about fire extinguishers and other fire-fighting equipment, check out the links on the next page.
+To learn more about fire extinguishers and other fire-fighting equipment, check out the links below.